MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab11_Inventory.md

 ---

 # Practice Lab 11 - Inventory
+## Scenario
+Contoso Coffee stores their inventory in warehouses.
+Once a work order is ready to be delivered, inventory is transferred from a warehouse to the truck that a technician will be driving to deliver the work order.

+You need to transfer the inventory from a physical warehouse to a technician’s truck.

 ## Exercise 1 – Manage inventory

-In this exercise you will add inventory to a warehouse and then transfer to a truck.
+In this exercise you will add inventory to a warehouse and then transfer it to a truck.

 ### Task 1 – Setup inventory in Warehouse